zextras/tech-doc/source/_includes/_usage/sharedfolders.rst

 Shared Folders and You (and Your Mobile)
 ----------------------------------------

-With Zextras Suite, it’s possible to synchronize folders that are not owned by the user itself to mobile devices.
+With |product|, it’s possible to synchronize folders that are not owned by the user itself to mobile devices.
 This applies to all item types available through the Exchange ActiveSync protocol, so you’ll be able to sync any shared email folder, address book, calendar or task